LukePappa/Ourism/p.md

 The universe is an infinite and eternal act of self-realization, where everything present at its inception perceives a timeline wherein it becomes increasingly attuned to the direct, transcendent reality of existence itself.
-Existence may be abstracted as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.